 Under Section 36 of the Freedom of Information Act, the Vice-Chancellor is the University's Qualified Person.

 When we receive your request we will start a search for the information you need.
 If we cannot determine exactly what information you require, we will contact you as soon as possible to clarify your request.
 If we already publish the information you require, we shall send you details of how to find the information.

 The information you need will be located and provided to you in your preferred format.
 Please note, however, that some information may be exempt from disclosure: should that be the case, we will provide what information we can and also provide reasons why other information has not been released to you.

-Please note that we may charge a fee to recover our communication costs, such as for photocopying, printing and postage.
+Please note that we may charge a fee under Section 9 of the FOIA to recover our communication costs, such as for photocopying, printing and postage.
 In such circumstances, the University is allowed more time, pending the receipt of the necessary fee.
-In charging such fees, the University will at all times comply with guidelines published in respect of such fees by the Information Commissioners Office
+In charging such fees, the University will at all times comply with the Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 and also guidelines published in respect of such fees by the Information Commissioners Office

 The University will usually have 20 working days to respond to your request or longer if we have requested a fee.

 Please be careful to specify clearly all the information you require.
 We will make all reasonable efforts to locate this information, though we may need to ask you to provide more detail if your original application does not allow us to identify exactly what you want.
-If you require advice on how to specify your needs, please contact the Office of the University Secretary on telephone no. 028 7012 4533.
+If you require advice on how to specify your needs, please contact the Data Protection & Information Compliance Unit on telephone no. 028 7012 4114.